Week 1 (Jan 14 - 16)

 Key topics: applications of newton's laws; conservation of momentum; center of mass position and velocity; elastic and inelastic collisions,

-PHY 201 Lecture: Applications of Newton's laws of motion...see course materials for this unit.
+PHY 201 Lecture: Continue discussion of mass-spring systems and simple harmonic motion with various initial conditions...see course materials for this unit.

 Read: Centripetal Force and Acceleration (ASGv2 Chap.
 24) and Newton's Rules of Reasoning (ASGv2 Chap.
 25).

-Key topics: rotational motion, centripetal force, centripetal acceleration, principle of parsimony, principle of induction, philosophy of nature.
+Key topics: rotational motion, centripetal force, centripetal acceleration, principle of parsimony, principle of induction

-PHY 201 Lecture: Elastic and inelastic collisions; circular motion...see course materials for this unit.
+PHY 201 Lecture: torque, rotational inertia, and angular motion....see course materials for this unit.

 Key topics: Kepler's laws of motion, Newton's universal law of gravitation, natural theology, scientific apologetics, and Newton's argument from design.